 All samples will need to be prepped prior to testing.
+The following instructions are required to prepare samples before testing:

 - 1. Label each extraction bottle and test tube of the sample(s) you are testing. - 2.
 Weigh five grams of your sample(s) in an extraction bottle using an analytical balance.